What is the Cervical Screening Test?

 Why every five years instead of two?

 Because the Cervical Screening Test looks for the virus that causes cell changes, it is safe for you – if your test does not show you have a HPV infection – to wait five years between tests.
 Even if your test shows you have HPV, it usually takes 10 or more years for HPV to develop into cervical cancer.
-However, it's important to remember that cervical cancer is a rare outcome of a HPV infection.
+However, it's important to remember that cervical cancer is a rare outcome of an HPV infection.

 When do I start having Cervical Screening Tests?

 If you are 25 to 74 years old, have a cervix and have ever been sexually active, you need to have your first Cervical Screening Test two years after your last Pap test.
-This includes people vaccinated and unvaccinated for HPV, as well as people who identify as lesbian or transgender.
+This includes people vaccinated or unvaccinated for HPV, as well as people who identify as lesbian or transgender.

 If you are turning 25 years old, or have never had a Pap test, make an appointment with your healthcare provider to have a Cervical Screening Test.